sindresorhus/execa/readme.md

 Type: `string | undefined`

-Original error message when the child process exits due to an error or a timeout.
+Original error message.
+This is `undefined` unless the child process exited due to an `error` event or a timeout.

+The `message` property contains both the `originalMessage` and some additional information added by Execa.

 ### options